Therapists at 1705 W. Koenig:

 Robyn Gobbel, LCSW

 Robyn is the founder of Central Texas Attachment & Trauma Center and specializes in adoption, attachment, and trauma.
 She earned a Master's Degree in Social Work and is a licensed by the state of Texas as a Licensed Clinical Social Worker (LCSW #40735).
 Robyn works with children and their families, ages 0 - 9, as well as adults.
 Robyn has specialized training in helping children with early developmental trauma, including adapting EMDR to help children (and adults!) heal from their earliest negative experiences.
 She is trained in Somatic Experiencing (beginning level) as well as DEEP (Dynamic Enriched Experiential Psychotherapy).
 Robyn is a Trust Based Relational Intervention® educator, Circle of Security Parent Educator, and has completed the Alert Program® training.
-Her work with children and families also draws from the ideas of attunement and connection in Theraplay.
-In 2017, Robyn (along with her colleague Suzette) will be studying intensely with Bonnie Badenoch, MFT, PhD- an expert in relationships and interpersonal neurobiology.
+Having completed Level1 Training in Theraplay, Robyn has a Theraplay informed practice.
+In 2017, Robyn (along with her colleague Suzette) has been studying intensely with Bonnie Badenoch, MFT, PhD- a leader in the field of interpersonal neurobiology.
 Robyn specializes in helping children and families after complex, early, developmental trauma like abuse, neglect, or orphanage care.
-However, many of Robyn's young clients struggle with explosive behaviors, worries and fears, or have experienced a "hard moment", like a dog bite or medical procedure.
 Additionally, Robyn works with adults interested in deepening their relationships with themselves and others.
-Many of Robyn's adult clients were adopted as children or experienced a difficult childhood (domestic violence, abuse, neglect, or substance abuse in the family).
+Many of Robyn's adult clients are parenting children impacted by trauma, or experienced a difficult childhood themselves, particularly emotional abuse or emotionally absent parents.

 Robyn was honored to be awarded the 2012 Austin Birth Award title of "Best Pre/Perinatal Therapist in Austin" for her work helping women heal after a traumatic birth, as well as the 2013 Austin Birth Award title of "Best Adoption Resource."